SomnathDevPro/LexioJS/README.md

 # LexioJS
-Introducing LexioJS a lightweight(~7.60 kb minified) simple JavaScript which provides you a simple API for performing basic NLP tasks Such as:
+Introducing LexioJS a lightweight(~7.60 kb minified) simple JavaScript library built with vanilla JS which provides you a lightning fast API for performing basic NLP tasks Such as:
 ```
   -Tokenization
   -Text Processing